Qualytics/userguide/docs/technical-quick-start-guide.md

 After you've obtained access to your deployment, you'll want to:

 1. Connect a [Datastore](/userguide/glossary/#datastore)
-2. Initiate a [profiling](/userguide/glossary#profiling) on the datastore by running a Profile Operation.
+2. Initiate a [profiling](/userguide/glossary#profiling) on the source datastore by running a Profile Operation.
 This step will automatically infer a set of data quality checks from your data.
 3. Assert those checks to detect data [anomalies](/userguide/glossary/#anomaly)

 ## Connecting a [Datastore](/userguide/glossary/#datastore)